Invariance and naturality of knot lattice homology and homotopy: Contractable Spaces of Maps

-Finally the following propositions help us determine when a contraction is tuned with respect to an unweighted vertex \(v_0\).
-Proposition \ref{parityMatters} gives us that at least one of \(C_a\) and \(C_b\) will always work, while Proposition \ref{regionOfMaxs} provides a range in which appropriate choices of maxima can be made in terms of \(K(v)\).
+Finally the following propositions help us determine when \(C_v^a\) and \(C_v^b\) are actually filtered with respect to \(h_V\).
+Proposition \ref{parityMatters} gives us that at least one of \(C_v^a\) and \(C_v^b\) will always work, while Proposition \ref{regionOfMaxs} provides a range in which appropriate choices of maximizing \([K,E]\) can be made in terms of \(K(v)\).
 This generalizes Lemma 7.3 of \cite{knotsAndLattice} beyond the setting of good vertices, which is relevant to this paper because blowing up an edge produces a non-good vertex, while still remaining relatively controlled.